-9:20 a.m.: Prepare for the day, finish checking and replying to e-mails while waiting for colleagues to stream in.
+9:20 AM: Prepare for the day, finish checking messages and replying to e-mails while waiting for colleagues to stream in.
 The working hours in China start and end late.

-2:30 p.m.: Make calls to Chinese companies and associations to verify data and industry trends. ("Secondary research reports in China are often less reliable than those in the U.S. or Europe, so primary research is critical to ensure better accuracy.")
+2:30 PM: Make calls to Chinese companies and associations to verify data and industry trends.

-3:30 p.m.: Work on a few PowerPoint slides that capture the insights from the research and problem-solving session for the midterm review with the client.
+3:30 PM: Work on a few presentation slides that capture the insights from the research and problem-solving session for the midterm review with the client.

 Want to be found by top employers?
 Upload Your Resume